gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### Bank Selection Bottom sheet

 You should see the `Gini-Test-Payment-Provider` preselected in every payment component view.
-By clicking the picker you should see the `BankSelectionBottomSheet` with the list of available banking apps (including Gini-Test-Payment-Provider and other testing and production apps)
+By clicking the picker you should see the `BankSelectionBottomSheet` with the list of available banking apps (including `Gini-Test-Payment-Provider` and other testing and production apps).

 <br>
 <center><img src="img/Integration guide/BankSelectionBottomSheet.png" height="500"/></center>